pucelle/vscode-css-navigation/README.md

 Since v2.6.0, this plugin provides **Class Name Diagnostic** feature.

-But note this feature is not enabled by default, set `enableClassNameDiagnostic` option to `true` to enable it.
+But since stylesheets are mostly fragmented, one piece here and one piece there, so this feature is not enabled by default, set `enableClassNameDiagnostic` option to `true` to enable it.

 ![reference](images/class-name-diagnostic.jpg)